Codebrahma/cbweb/posts/efficient-handling-of-react-alerts-with-hoc/2019-07-29-efficient-handling-of-react-alerts-with-higher-order-component-hoc.md

 - The timer [setTimeout](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/setTimeout)`(this.props.handleOnClose, timeout)` should be started once AlertDialog is rendered on the screen.

-_This logic can be placed incomponentDidMount() as this lifecycle method will be invoked immediately after the initial render_
+_This logic can be placed in componentDidMount() as this lifecycle method will be invoked immediately after the initial render_

 - Clearing out the configured timer inside componentWillUnmount()